 Listen to your body

-Polar athlete Sebastian Kienle balances his training and recovery by listening to his body and using reliable data.
-It’s never one single thing that makes him do something or take a decision, it’s the combination of data and his subjective feeling that guides him on the quest towards balance.
+Polar athlete Sebastian Kienle manages to balance training and recovery by listening to his body and using reliable data.
+It’s never one single thing that makes him do something or make a decision, it’s the combination of data and his subjective feeling that guides him on the quest towards balance.

 After being a professional athlete for 20 years, Sebastian Kienle is experienced in listening to his body but he understands that not everybody is.